Simon Bucher

 Simon Bucher (born 23 May 2000) is an Austrian swimmer.
 He competed in the 2020 Summer Olympics in the 100m butterfly event, but did not advance from the preliminary round.
+He competed in the same event at the 2024 Summer Olympics where he qualified for the semifinals and then in the event at the 2025 World Aquatics Championships he made the final.